revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

  2.float:

- - Using this data type we can store decimal values.
+ - Using this data type, we can store decimal values.

 **Example** :